Edible Flower Chart

 - True Jasmine has oval, shiny leaves and tubular, waxy-white flowers.

-- This flower has a number of common names including yellow jessamine or jasmine, Carolina jasmine or jessamine, evening trumpet flower, Gelsemium, and Woodbine.
+- This flower has several common names including yellow jessamine or jasmine, Carolina jasmine or jessamine, evening trumpet flower, Gelsemium, and Woodbine.

 - Sweet, floral flavor, with lemon and citrus notes.